 - After brining, wash the pork belly in running water and pat dry.

 - Place the pork belly in a flat surface and place in the center the stuffings: lemon grass, leeks, garlic and onion.

 - Roll the pork belly like a jelly roll and tie it with twine until it is secured and will not open up and spill the stuffing.

-- Place the pork belly in a roasting pan with a rack and brush it with milk/water mixture.
-Cover with aluminum foil.
+- Place the pork belly in a roasting pan with a rack and cover with aluminum foil.

-- Place in a preheated oven 375°F and roast for 2 hours.
-Then after 2 hours, remove the foil, brush again with milk/water mixture and continue roasting for another hour until the skin is crispy.
+- Place in a preheated oven 190°C and roast for 2 hours.
+Then after 2 hours, remove the foil, continue roasting for another hour until the skin is crispy.
 Serve hot.

 - In case the skin is not yet crackling crispy, extend the cooking time to 45 minutes to 1 hour and raise the temperature to 220°C.